AI IN MARKETING2024-11-02⏱️ 10 minutes

 As such, profiling has to be done transparently, with user consent and clear data governance policies.

-The important risks concerning the bias in training data, lack of interpretability, and potential access overreaching have to be considered and dealt with to ethics-based AI and privacy-preserving machine learning techniques.
+Important risks concerning bias in training data, lack of interpretability, and potential access overreaching have to be considered and dealt with in ethics-based AI and privacy-preserving machine learning techniques.

 The Challenges of Traditional Psychographic Analysis